 He’s still riding even if his job in Vienna doesn’t allow for a lot of days on snow.

-The oldest kid got her first board the day before her 3rd birthday, and already had about 70 riding days.
+The oldest kid got her first board the day before her 3rd birthday, and as she grows she discovers big mountain riding as her favorite!

-The little one stepped on a board at about 1 year, started to ride more in his 2nd season
+The little one stepped on a board at about 1 year, and at the age of 4 he started to join the whole family also on powder days!

 A full timeline of our history in snowboarding is in the works … coming soon!